EARLY EXPERIENCES BUILD BRAINS

 Contrary to popular belief, the structure of our brains as they develop in early childhood is determined by more than just our genes.
 The experiences we have in the first years of our lives also affect the physical architecture of the developing brain.

 Because brains are built in stages, with more complex structures built on simpler structures, it’s crucial to get the early years right.
 Think of building a house: before framing the walls, a foundation has to be poured.
 Before wiring the house, walls and floors need to be built.
-Our brains are built in sequence too, and early childhood is about laying a solid foundation to serve as a base for later development.
+Our brains are also built in sequence, and early childhood is about laying a solid foundation to serve as a base for later development.
 Once architecture is built, foundation repairs are costly, so supporting early childhood is a worthwhile investment.

 HOW DO WE BUILD STRONG BRAIN ARCHITECTURE?